npmcomponent/manuelstofer-richardparker/Readme.md

 </form>
 ```

-In the example above {pointer} is used to generate a json pointer to the names.
+In the example above {pointer} is used to generate a JSON pointer to the names.
 This is useful to create data bindings.